guifel/nocust-client-doc/README.md

 ## Currently Deployed Commit-Chains

 The following table shows a list of the currently deployed commit-chains.
-See in the example below how to use these values to get started with the nocust-client.

 | Ethereum Mainnet commit-chain |  |
 | :--- | :--- |